 Note these timelines:

-- The deadline to file an appeal with Winnipeg’s Board of Revision will be in late November, 2020.
-Outside of Winnipeg the deadlines vary from one municipality to another, from late August and late November, 2020, as noted in this list.
+- The deadline to file an appeal with Winnipeg’s Board of Revision will be in late November, 2021.
+Outside of Winnipeg the deadlines vary from one municipality to another, from late August and late November, 2021.
+Check this list to know the deadline in your municipality.

 Many factors are considered when setting value.
 Here are a few points to consider: